Mock Grant Panel

 The Mock Grant Panel offers an opportunity to practice writing a grant application for your arts-based project, and to get formal feedback from a review committee.
-Artists of all disciplines, collectives, and emerging arts organizations without nonprofit status are invited to submit applications with budgets up to $50,000 through Tuesday, January 11, 2022 at midnight.
-Read up on guidelines and frequently asked questions in the “Important Resources” section before applying below.
+Artists of all disciplines, collectives, and emerging arts organizations without nonprofit status are invited to submit applications with budgets up to $50,000.
+The application period for 2024 is now closed.
+Stay tuned, as applications for the 2025 Mock Grant Panel will open in the autumn.

-In 2022, MAPS is dividing Mock Grant Panel submissions into two pools: one for applicants who have more experience or success with past applications, and one for those who may be first-time applicants, or who have not had successful past applications.
+The Mock Grant Panel is divided into two submission pools: one for applicants who have more experience or success with past applications, and one for those who may be first-time applicants, or who have not had successful past applications.
 Our hope is that this will provide applicants with a more equitable opportunity to receive helpful feedback no matter where they are in their creative careers.
 Winning applications in each category will receive a $300 no-strings-attached cash prize that can be put towards making applicant’s projects a reality.

-A three-person review committee will use MAPS fiscal sponsorship program application criteria to rate and rank all applications.
-They will publicly discuss and comment on each application, similar to the Regional Arts Commission’s citizen review panels, on Tuesday, February 8, 2022 from 6:00-8:00 pm.
-The virtual event is free and open to the public; you can register to attend here.
+A three-person review committee uses MAPS fiscal sponsorship program application criteria to rate and rank all applications.
+They publicly discuss and comment on each application, similar to the Regional Arts Commission’s citizen review panels.

 Important Dates for 2022 Mock Grant Panel: